zhill/enterprise-docs/content/docs/using/cli_usage/user_management/_index.md

 ### Managing Accounts Using Anchore CLI

 These operations must be executed by a user in the *admin* account.
-These examples are executed from within the *engine-api* container if using the quickstart guide:
+These examples are executed from within the *enterprise-api* container if using the quickstart guide:

-First, `exec` into the *engine-api* container, if using the quickstart docker-compose.
+First, `exec` into the *enterprise-api* container, if using the quickstart docker-compose.
 For other deployment types (eg. helm chart into kubernetes), execute these commands anywhere you have the Anchore CLI installed that can reach the external API endpoint for you deployment.

-`docker-compose exec engine-api /bin/bash`
+`docker-compose exec enterprise-api /bin/bash`

 ### Getting Account and User Information